nexx74/Nex-Bot/README.md

-# A Discord Music Bot written in JavaScript, the discord.js library and discord.js-commando framework
+# A Discord Bot written in JavaScript, the discord.js library and discord.js-commando framework

+dont make fun of me for putting commands in index i was lazy didn want to add more modules thanks

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)